maxhoesel-ansible/ansible-collection-smallstep/CONTRIBUTING.md

 To begin development on this collection, you need to have the following dependencies installed:

 - Docker, accessible by your local user account
-- Python 2.7 or 3.6+.
-CI tests run specifically against either 2.7 or 3.6, but to make things easier we just use whatever version is available locally
+- Python 3.8 or newer (for running ansible-core 2.13+)

 ## Quick Start